-According to an analysis from the University of Washington's Institute for Health Metrics and Evaluation in Seattle, by forecasting the hospital demand and death rates, researchers were able to predict peak outbreak of COVID-19 by state if social distancing is maintained.
+According to an analysis from the University of Washington's Institute for Health Metrics and Evaluation in Seattle, by forecasting the hospital demand and death rates, researchers were able to predict peak outbreak of COVID-19 by state.

 In this article, we will use the data and findings from this research to answer two questions

 (1) When will the Coronavirus outbreak peak in 50 states?

 (2) How long will it last (when will it end)?

 Peak: maximum hospital resource utilization and deaths associated with COVID-19.